 Option 4 – Set fee pricing.

 This is where you charge a set fee for each stage of the staging process.
-Typically these well-defined stages will be:
+Typically, these well-defined stages will be:

 - Design / Strategy fee